azuline/rose/docs/ARCHITECTURE.md

 - Each track has a custom `roseid` tag.
 This tag is written to the source audio file.
 Read the `tagger.py` file for the exact field name used.

+## Read Cache Update

+The read cache update is optimized to minimize the number of disk accesses, as it's a hot path and quite expensive if implemented poorly.

+The read cache update first pulls all relevant cached data from SQLite.
+Stored on each track is the mtime during the previous cache update.
+The cache update uses `stat` to check whether the mtime has changed and only reads the file if the `mtime` has changed.
+Throughout the update, we take note of the changes to apply.
+At the end of the update, we make a few fat SQL queries to batch the writes.

+The update process is also parallelizable, so we shard workloads across multiple processes.

 ## Logging

 Logs are written to stderr and to `${XDG_STATE_HOME:-$HOME/.local/state}/rose/rose.log`.